christophWit/The-Non-Opponent-Nature-of-Colour-Afterimages/README.md

 The-Non-Opponent-Nature-of-Colour-Afterimages

-This repository (https://github.com/christophWit/The-Non-Opponent-Nature-of-Colour-Afterimages) accompanies the article "The Non-Opponent Nature of Colour Afterimages" (Witzel, 2025, Communications Psychology).
+This repository (https://github.com/christophWit/The-Non-Opponent-Nature-of-Colour-Afterimages) accompanies the article "The Non-Opponent Nature of Colour Afterimages" (Witzel, 2025, Communications Psychology, https://doi.org/10.1038/s44271-025-00331-5).
 This repository focuses on data analyses in Matlab.
 Data is also available in Excel format in the linked zenodo repository: https://zenodo.org/uploads/13328099.
 There are three main scripts and 2 datasets.
 All functions required for the scripts are either embedded in subfunctions or saved in the subfolder functions.
 You should thus be able to run each of the 3 scripts without further ado.
 Details on the files:

 DATASETS: